SteveBarnett/Writing-Workshops-and-Talks/README.md

     - Have a strong opening.
     - Have a strong peak.
     - Have a strong closing.
-- **Varied**
+- **Flexible**
-    - Vary type and length of activities.
+    - Vary type and length of activities, senses used.
-    - Plan regular breaks.
+    - Have a responsive curriculum (modular, chosen by learner)
-    - Hook into multiple types of memory.
+    - Recognise and accept diversity.
 - **Concrete**
-    - Have integrity.
-Be the example.
+    - Have integrity: be the example.
     - Use concrete examples to help focus.
+Use images.
 Look at good examples and analyse why they're good.
-    - Use images, metaphors, mental pictures, concrete ideas.
+    - Positive Injunctive > Negative Informational.
 - **Questioning**
     - Ask questions rather than give answers.
 Provide a curiosity gap.
     - Let people draw their own conclusions, discover the answers themselves.